Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 auth sufficient pam_ssh_agent_auth.so file=/etc/ssh/sudo_authorized_keys debug
 ```

-- Contrary to Ubuntu manpage (TODO! why? ??), you need to add the following to /etc/sudoers (The Ubuntu 22.04 system uses sudo 1.9.9, but still requires this step)
+- Contrary to Ubuntu manpage (??), you need to add the following to /etc/sudoers (The Ubuntu 22.04 system uses sudo 1.9.9, but still requires this step)

 ```
 #sudo visudo /etc/sudoers